 The Office of Graduate Fellowships and Awards assists current FSU graduate students with articulating their interests and ambitions in support of identifying and applying for external fellowships, scholars, grants and awards.
 Our support ranges from help in identifying funding that best fits your academic and professional goals and needs to one-on-one meetings throughout the application process, careful review/feedback of application materials, and assistance with building your professional development toolbox.
 There are funding opportunities for every student regardless of the program, degree level, or stage in your program.
 Learn how to navigate the world of fellowships by requesting an intro meeting.

 Your funding search here at FSU will most likely start with the funding search database Pivot.
 You should also familiarize yourself with internal funding opportunities offered through The Graduate School, Congress of Graduate Students (COGS), and your department.
-OGFA also publishes a monthly collection of Upcoming Fellowship Deadlines.
-To expand your search, check out other external funding databases, such as the University of Illinois' Fellowship Finder and Cornell's Fellowship Database.
-Once you have identified funding opportunities to which you'd like to apply, organize your funding search by downloading a funding search list template (for master's and specialist students; for doctoral students).
+OGFA also publishes a collection of Funding Booklets.
+To expand your search, check out other external funding databases, such as the University of Illinois' Fellowship Finder and Cornell University's Fellowship Database.

 Prepare Your Application